 There are so many pregnancy and baby products out there.
-Too many!
 So what do you do when you’re looking for the best pregnancy gifts for first-time moms?

-I ask because I spent an embarrassing amount of money on absolutely ridiculous things that I was sure were going to serve me well, but they just ended up gathering dust in the back of the closet.
+I spent an embarrassing amount of money on absolutely ridiculous things that I was sure were going to serve me well, but they just gathered dust in the back of the closet.

 That wipe warmer?
 A total waste of money.
 The mosquito net?
 There are no mosquitos where I live (but, well, you just never know!), the baby safety helmet (don’t even ask)…